Nukesor/comfy-table/README.md

 <!--- [![dependency status](https://deps.rs/repo/github/nukesor/comfy-table/status.svg)](https://deps.rs/repo/github/nukesor/comfy-table) -->

-Comfy-table tries to provide utility for building beautiful tables, while being easy to use.
+Comfy-table is designed as a library for building beautiful tables, while being easy to use.

-Features:
+### Features

-- Dynamic arrangement of content to a specific width.
+- Dynamic arrangement of content depending on a given width.
-- Content styling for terminals (Colors, Bold, Blinking, etc.).
+- ANSI content styling for terminals (Colors, Bold, Blinking, etc.).
-- Presets and preset modifiers to get you started.
+- Styling Presets and preset modifiers to get you started.
 - Pretty much every part of the table is customizable (borders, lines, padding, alignment).
 - Constraints on columns that allow some additional control over how to arrange content.
 - Cross plattform (Linux, macOS, Windows).
 - It's FAST!
     Benchmarks show that a pretty big table with weird constraints is build in 4 _μs_, which is `4*1e^6`.
-    To run the benchmarks do a `cargo install cargo-criterion` and run `cargo criterion`.
+    To run the benchmarks install criterion via `cargo install cargo-criterion` and run `cargo criterion` afterwards.

 Comfy-table is written for the current `stable` Rust version.
 Older Rust versions may work, but aren't officially supported.